System Configure Mode Commands

 forwarding profile

-Note: The use of k for “kilo” (as in 1k) does not equal 1,000.
-In all cases, k equals the Boolean value: 1,024.
+Note: The use of k for “kilo” (as in 1k) does not represent 1,000.
+Instead, in all cases, k corresponds to the binary value: 1,024.

-Use show-running configuration or show forwarding profile limit to verify the selected profile.
+show forwarding profile limit to verify the selected profile.

 Use this no command to set the forwarding table size to the default.